AbdullahAlfaraj/Auto-Photoshop-StableDiffusion-Plugin/README.md

 ![install_plugin_1](https://user-images.githubusercontent.com/7842232/217213943-3e2a588d-3ed8-4757-ba69-9846b55a1b36.gif)

-3) (optional step) Install the Auto-Photoshop-SD Extension from Automatic1111. the extension will allow you to use the smart masking and image search features
+3) (Don't skip) Install the `Auto-Photoshop-SD` Extension from Automatic1111 extension tab.
+The extension will allow you to use mask expansion and mask blur, which are necessary for achieving good results when outpainting and inpainting.
  - a) Copy Auto-Photoshop plugin url
 ![copy_githup_url_2](https://user-images.githubusercontent.com/7842232/217213998-367873ce-2c09-4c42-a5fa-0044415e3908.gif)